 Li Jujube produces loads of candy like fruits at a very early age.
-The fruits (drupe) resemble a small egg in size and are green as the begin to mature in the fall.
+The fruits (drupe) resemble a small egg in size and are green as they begin to mature in the fall.
 If eaten fresh and green they will be very crunchy and sweet like an apple with a bit of a syrupy overtone.
 As the fruits begin to ripen more, they turn a mahogany color and get sweeter as they age.
 They can be picked at this stage and allowed to wrinkle and dry after picking and should to be used like you would dates or raisins.

-Hardy in zones 6-10, but reportedly hardy in zone 5 when the fall season is long and slow to allow the fruits to ripen late into the season.
+Li Jujubes are hardy in zones 6-10, but reportedly hardy in zone 5 when the fall season is long and slow to allow the fruits to ripen late into the season.

 It’s time to add a Chinese Date to your edible landscape, and Li is the perfect starter plant for you.